-The archive and memorabilia collection is a regional resource containing items that are jointly owned by the City of Joondalup and the City of Wanneroo.
-The collection is a repository for unique and significant resources relating to the natural and man-modified environment of both local governments.
+The City's archive and memorabilia collection is a repository for unique and significant resources relating to the natural and man-modified environment within and around Joondalup.
+The collection is a regional resource which contains many items which are jointly owned by the Cities of Joondalup and Wanneroo and which were acquired before the present local governments were formed in 1999.
+The City of Joondalup has subsequently added to this collection itself.
 The function of the collection is to allow interpretation of a regional resource to promote education, enjoyment and community participation.

-Whilst day-to-day management of the archive and memorabilia collection will be the overall responsibility of the Manager, Library and Information Services, input and advice on promotion of the collection to the City of Joondalup community will be sought from elected members at periodic intervals.
+Whilst day-to-day management of the archive and memorabilia collection will be the overall responsibility of the Manager, Library and Information Services, input and advice on promotion of the collection to the City of Joondalup community will be sought from elected members at the end of each financial year in association with the report on the art collection.

-Amendments: CJ213-06/99, CJ206-10/05
+CJ213-06/99, CJ206-10/05

-Related Documentation: Public art implementation process;
+Public art implementation process: